© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Low Borrowbridge Roman fort is a scheduled monument protected by Historic England under reference 1007240.
 View the official record →

-Low Borrowbridge Roman fort is a Roman military installation located in Westmorland in the north-west of England.
+Low Borrowbridge is a Roman fort situated in Westmorland, England, dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007240.

 Low Borrowbridge Roman fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007240.